Hookdeck Source Verification

 - Basic Auth

 This technically means that there should be nothing stopping you from creating the integration you need.
 Unless it's a handshake (contact us, we will implement it!), you have complete control of your webhook security.

-- You need to configure with an integration that supports
+- You need to configure with an Source Verification that supports

 verification.
 Hookdeck will automatically perform the validation to all incoming requests sent to that Source.

-- If the request passes the verification, it will be accepted and sent to your connections.
+- If the request passes the verification, it will be accepted and sent to the Destination within that connection.

 - In the event that the request doesn't pass the verification, Hookdeck will still return an